Six Years Later, Camp Owners Continue to Delay Justice

 Forbes said they both knew that this was the only way justice could be served, despite no manner of money or any other resource being worthy of Roxie’s life.

 Summerkids Camp burned down in the Eaton Fire in January of this year.
-Los Angeles County had already designated the 54-acre Summerkids parcel that the DiMassas owned as subject to the most severe risks of fires, earthquakes, landslides, ecological encumbrances and other logistical restrictions.
+Los Angeles County had already designated the 54-acre Summerkids parcel that the camp family owned as subject to the most severe risks of fires, earthquakes, landslides, ecological encumbrances and other logistical restrictions.
 The county deemed the property virtually undevelopable but for the two structures that already existed on site.

-Cara DiMassa’s father Cowboy Joe made a statement at a public hearing in December of 2024, weeks before the Eaton fire, where he voiced outrage about not being able to develop on his land.
+The camp owner father made a statement at a public hearing in December of 2024, weeks before the Eaton fire, where he voiced outrage about not being able to develop on his land.
 Not once did he mention anything about a summer camp or serving children or protections of fellow citizens.
 Instead, he believed his property, which was very close to the origin of the fire, should be an exception while neighbors should be penalized.
 “The downzoning of our property from 52 homes to two isn't just a number, it destroys the dreams we hold for our family's future.
 There are homes that are built within that same area.
 None of those people are being downzoned the way we are.
 Why can’t they be downzoned and leave us alone.”

-Cara DiMassa entertained an NPR interview before the Eaton Fire.
-She too never mentioned the summer camp, serving children or protections for her neighbors in Altadena.
+The camp owner-father’s daughter, who was the camp director when Roxie drowned, entertained an NPR interview before the Eaton Fire.
+She too never mentioned the summer camp, never mentioned serving children or protections for her neighbors in Altadena.
 Instead she focused on her land value.
 “We really feel like the county did not do a great job at taking a look at some of these really large parcels that are family-owned, that suddenly were becoming completely devalued.”
-However, after the fire, DiMassa suddenly struck an entirely different tone.
-“It gives us hope that our hillsides will be hillsides again and I certainly don't want to see huge developments go up.”

-Forbes also said that any attempts by the DiMassas to pawn off the property on him before the fire struck would have been entirely untrustworthy.
-“That Summerkids land was glorious, but for Elena and me, it had been a graveyard since June 28, 2019, when the DiMassas remorselessly buried our child, our lives and the truth.
+Forbes also said that any attempts by the camp owners to pawn off the property on him before the fire struck would have been entirely untrustworthy.
+“That Summerkids land was glorious, but for Elena and me, it had been a graveyard since June 28, 2019, when the owners remorselessly buried our child, our lives and the truth.
 I wouldn’t have put it past them to offer the property to me at some point after they found out that it was, in their words, ”completely devalued.”

 The federal judge has set a final trial date of January 13, 2026.
 While the federal court bars cameras or recordings, Forbes plans on taking copious notes, which he will publicly release only after a jury renders its verdict.
 Forbes said he will do so because the trial has national legislative and policy implications related to his widely known camp safety advocacy efforts at Meow Meow Foundation.